NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/saveValuesToSmartContract.rst

 ===============================

 We discuss how to save data in the blockchain via a smart contract.
-As an example we discuss about how to save a loan request in the blockchain.
+As an example, we show how to save a loan request in the blockchain.

 .. image:: ../images/loan_request.png